United Nations Radio: Languages

-UN News Arabic is known in the Middle East reporting on migration, refugees, and peace and security.
-To engage Arab youth, who are increasingly using digital media, UN News Arabic adapts its stories for social media.
-In 2017, the team led coverage on major stories related to Iraq, Libya, Syria and Yemen.
-One of the highlights last year was its early reporting to Saudi Arabia's announced decision to lift a prohibition on women driving.
+UN News Arabic reports on issues including migration, refugees, and peace and security, with a focus on audiences in the Middle East.
+To engage younger audiences who increasingly use digital platforms, content is adapted for social media distribution.
+In 2017, the Arabic team covered major developments related to Iraq, Libya, Syria, and Yemen, including early reporting on Saudi Arabia's decision to lift the ban on women driving.

-The Chinese Language Unit strengthened its strategic partnerships with major radio stations, including China National Radio, Radio Beijing, Radio Shanghai and China Radio International.
-Through end-to-end live link-ups with China National Radio, scheduled for high-traffic periods when large numbers of listeners were tuning in, the Unit made it possible for United Nations information to reach audiences estimated to be in the millions.
-On Earth Day, UN News reached an estimated audience of 50 million in central and eastern China by sharing its programmes on the environment with Radio Shanghai.

-The Chinese Language Unit made new efforts to increase audiences outside China through partnerships under the Global Chinese Broadcasting Cooperation Network with more than 40 Chinese-speaking radio stations in all parts of the world.
-Stations in New York and Melbourne routinely used the Unit's news and feature programmes.
-On the occasion of Chinese New Year, a link-up with these outlets reached audiences in North America and Australia.
+The Chinese Language Unit strengthened strategic partnerships with major broadcasters such as China National Radio, Radio Beijing, Radio Shanghai, and China Radio International.
+Through live link-ups with China National Radio during peak listening periods, United Nations content reached audiences estimated in the millions.
+On Earth Day, UN News programmes on environmental issues were shared with Radio Shanghai, reaching an estimated audience of 50 million listeners in central and eastern China.
+The Unit also expanded its outreach beyond China through the Global Chinese Broadcasting Cooperation Network, partnering with more than 40 Chinese-language radio stations worldwide.
+Stations in cities such as New York and Melbourne regularly used its news and feature content, and special programming around Chinese New Year reached audiences in North America and Australia.

-UN News English restarted its podcast series in 2017.
-Podcasting is built up to a weekly show focusing on a range of compelling issues, including counter-terrorism, peacekeeping, and cyberbullying.
-United Nations radio products in English registered some 250,000 downloads by radio partners and direct listeners during the September–December 2018 period.
+UN News English resumed its podcast series in 2017, developing it into a weekly programme addressing topics such as counter-terrorism, peacekeeping, and cyberbullying.
+Between September and December 2018, English-language United Nations radio products recorded approximately 250,000 downloads by broadcast partners and direct listeners.

-UN News French audio products were downloaded at least 100,000 times by radio broadcast partners and direct listeners worldwide in 2017.
-Stories about United Nations experts on anti-terrorist legislation and the visit of the humanoid robot Sophia for a United Nations event were among those that garnered the most interest, as did stories relating to events and issues in francophone Africa and coverage relating to health and climate change, including the United Nations Climate Change Conference held in November 2017.
-When the Secretary-General visited the Central African Republic in October 2017, the French Language Unit provided comprehensive online, video and audio coverage for its target audiences.
+UN News French audio content was downloaded at least 100,000 times worldwide in 2017 by radio partners and individual users.
+High levels of interest were recorded for stories on United Nations experts addressing anti-terrorism legislation, the appearance of the humanoid robot Sophia at a United Nations event, developments in francophone Africa, and coverage of health and climate change issues, including the United Nations Climate Change Conference held in November 2017.
+During the Secretary-General's visit to the Central African Republic in October 2017, the French Language Unit provided extensive online, video, and audio coverage.